bennybp/ToBeNamedLater-design/PROP-0010-TensorClass.md

 * Distributed API abstracts away which particular distributed library we are using

 ## Shared and Distributed APIs
 It's probably easiest to work backwards in terms of what we want from each API.
-The shared and distributed APIs should have common interfaces, possibly the [BTAS](http://itensor.org/btas/) interface.
 I expect to use existing libraries for the actual implementations.
-The implementations are what actually perform the contractions, permutations, etc.  It may be worth
+The implementations are what actually perform the contractions, permutations, etc. Adding support for a new implementation means writing an adaptor class that forces it into our Shared/Distributed API.

-For shared there is:
+For shared implementations there is:

 * [libtensor](https://github.com/epifanovsky/libtensor)
   * Krylov group